octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         1. Refactored refresh functionality to work with AsyncTaskLoader.
         2. Replaced calls to an AsyncTask by initialising Loader on Loader Manager.
         3. Deleted previous AsyncTask (FetchWeatherTask).

+6. Preferences
+    * Add SharedPreference for units (metric, imperial) and location.
+    &nbsp;

+    1. Created SettingsActivity:
+        1. Created SettingsActivity (+xml), enabled back arrow functionality.
+        2. Added a settings option to the main and detail menus,
+        3. Enabled redirecting from settings action to a Settings Activity.
+    2. Created SettingsFragment:
+        1. Added a library dependency.
+        2. Created an xml resource directory with an xml file PreferenceScreen that has
+            an EditTextPreference and ListPreference.
+        3. Created SettingsFragment that extends PreferenceFragmentCompat, and
+            inside onCreatePreferences() use the addPreferencesFromResource() method to inflate that xml file.
+        4. Added a theme for the preferences.
+        5. Set the root layout of activity_settings to the newly created SettingsFragment.
+        6. Set the preference summary on each preference that isn't a CheckBoxPreference
+            to show the current state of each preference (inside the SettingsFragment).
+        7. Registered and unregistered the OnSharedPreferenceChangeListener.
+    3. Updated the UI according to preference file (inside the MainActivity):
+        1. Implemented OnSharedPreferenceChangeListener to triger and apply all changes happened to the preference file.
+        2. Added all of the required changes to the SunshinePreferences class to get the location and units.